matthias-stemmler/annimate/README.md

 1. On the lower left of the Annimate main screen, select the corpora to query (optionally selecting a corpus set first).
 2. On the upper left, enter a query formulated in the [ANNIS Query Language](https://korpling.github.io/ANNIS/4.0/user-guide/aql/index.html) (AQL).
 Here you can also choose between the current version of AQL and the [compatibility mode](https://korpling.github.io/ANNIS/4.0/user-guide/aql/compatibility-mode.html) with older versions of ANNIS.
 Once a query is entered, the input field will show whether it is valid.
-3. On the right-hand side, configure the desired columns of the CSV file to produce (for details see below).
+3. On the right-hand side, configure the desired columns of the CSV/Excel file to produce (for details see below).
 You can add a new column by clicking on the "Add column" button.
 The columns can be reordered using drag and drop and removed by clicking on the corresponding button.
+4. Select whether you want to produce a CSV file (default) or an Excel file.
-4. Click on the "Export to ..." button and select a location for the CSV file.
+5. Click on the "Export to ..." button and select a location for the file.
 If the button is disabled, this means that the information you entered so far is incomplete.
-5. Wait until the export is finished, then click on the "Open folder" or "Open file" links to access the CSV file.
+6. Wait until the export is finished, then click on the "Open folder" or "Open file" links to access the file.

-### Types of CSV columns
+### Types of columns

-The following types of columns for the CSV file are available:
+The following types of columns are available:

 1. **Number**